CAMILLE AUBRAY'S LASAGNE ALLA PETRINA

 1 lb of lasagne pasta strips

 In the hot oil, sauté the carrot, onion and celery for a minute or two.
 Then add the ground meat and brown it on medium/high heat.
 Add the wine and cook a minute or two.
-Add the tomatoes and beef stock, then reduce the heat to a gentle simmer for about a half hour.
-This bolognese red sauce can be made a day ahead.
+Add the tomatoes, then reduce the heat to a gentle simmer for about a half hour, but keep watching it and if it becomes too absorbed, add a bit of beef or vegetable stock.

 Preheat the oven to 400 F degrees.
 Set your biggest pot of water on the stove and bring to a boil; then add a tablespoon of olive oil in little drops.
 Stir, then add the pasta strips one by one, and keep stirring them gently to separate.
 When they return to the boil, cook until just tender.
 Take them out gently and drape them over the edges of a large bowl so that they can cool down without sticking to one another.